INFOM126-Automated-Software-Engineering/2048-groupe-07/documentation/PROJECT2048_STRUCTURE.md

 ## 🧩 Additional Notes
 - Any changes to the project structure should be documented in this file to keep it up to date.
-- For detailed setup instructions, refer to the [README.md](README.md).

 ## 📌 Contribution Guidelines